08 Jul Parshas Va’etchanan; City of Refuge – Miklat and Recovery

 • the land that Reuben and Gad were to occupy even on the successful completion of the mission of their conquest of Canaan would not have the holy merit (kedusha) of the Land of Israel

 • as part of the agreement to acquire the Land outside of Israel, the men tribes of Reuben and Gad were going to be away at war for some time.
 Therefore the families were going to be on their own without the benefit and direction of a head of household.
 There would be no Father figure in the homes and thus a potential breakdown of the family unit and a potential for the breakdown of the transmission of Torah and Torah values.
 As consideration to this, the ½ tribe of Menasha, descendant of Joseph and the future of Mashiach ben Yoseph, was placed amongst the tribes of Reuben and Gad for the spiritual benefit of those tribes because of Menasha’s inherent spiritual integrity.
-Arguably, Joseph’s greatest accomplishment was that he was able to (as chassidut refers to as) ‘hold opposites’ as it is here, by maintaining being a Jew in a non Jewish land (as he was in Mitzraiyim -Egypt).
+Arguably, Joseph’s greatest accomplishment was that he was able to (as chassidut refers to as) ‘hold opposites’ as it is here, by maintaining being a Jew in a non Jewish land (as Joseph was in Mitzraiyim -Egypt).
 This attribute of Joseph that was infused into the Jewish people and has been a necessary attribute to the Jewish Nation for the period of Mashiach ben Yosef to usher in Mashiach ben David and ultimately the Final Redemption, Mashiach.
 It is this quality that allows us to exist in Jews in the Exile of today.
 It was this quality that was strong in the tribe on Menashe (named for son of Joseph) and the reason that ½ Menashe was chosen for outside the Land of Eretz Yisroel, and ½ Menashe was to settle in the Land of Eretz Yisroel.
 The Tribe of Menashe could ‘bind’ together those in The Land of Israel with those settling in TransJordan.

 Where there is a lack of spiritual connection, there is the potential for negatively impacting physical consequences…and so it was there, outside of Eretz Yisroel that there was a greater potential for the need of 3 refuge city in the region east of the Jordan, even though appearing to be disproportionate.
 The land beyond Eretz Yisroel would never have the merit or kedusha (spiritual holiness) of the Holy Land of Israel.